icerpc/icerpc-docs/pages/getting-started/installation/template.md

 ---

 The easiest way to create a new project configured for IceRPC is by using a .NET project template.
-You can install the IceRPC project templates using the following `dotnet new` command:
+You can install the IceRPC project templates with the following `dotnet new` command:

 ```shell {% showTitle=false %}